The Right Fit

 Our internship programmes are designed to allow you to experience life as a lawyer and to gain an insight into our Firm's culture.
 You will have the opportunity to attend court hearings and client meetings, as well as to work on actual matters and undertake tasks such as preparing research memorandums and drafting legal documentation.
 You will also be invited to participate in training programmes organised for our lawyers so that you have an idea of the training you can expect to receive as a Practice Trainee and an Associate.
 Needless to say, our interns are also invited to join all social events, including our traditional welcome drinks for interns.

-We run five structured internship programmes, during which time you can join us for a period of three weeks.
-For 2019, the internship programme periods are:
+We run four structured internship programmes, during which time you can join us for a period of three weeks.
+For 2021, the internship programme periods are:

 Whilst we do accept applications for internships outside of these periods on an ad hoc basis, we would encourage students to join us for the internship programmes as there will be planned activities and lectures for students.